 The Acorn Theater is a non-profit 501(c)(3) organization that relies heavily on public and corporate support to offer a broad range of excellent shows to the community.
 Currently, over 10,000 people come through the doors annually to enjoy high-quality entertainment.
 The atmosphere at the Acorn is funky-industrial-chic complete with a full bar and fabulous restrooms and is housed in the historic, turn of the century Featherbone Factory, right next to Journeyman Distillery and the restaurant, Staymaker.
 Patrons can enjoy a great evening - a one-stop shop.
 Park your car (free parking), walk to one of Three Oaks restaurants, then enjoy a night of entertainment.

 The Acorn Theater in Three Oaks, Michigan, is located approximately 70 miles from downtown Chicago and 60 miles from Kalamazoo.
 It’s an intimate and eclectic non-profit performance space featuring rock, folk, indie, jazz, opera, open mics, drama, and comedy.
 Housed in a turn-of-the-century former corset stay factory, this beautiful building is now a venue for many performers of incomparable talent who delight in the proximity to the audience and outstanding acoustics.
-The Acorn produces approximately 80 shows a year in its 250-seat house.
+The Acorn produces over 100 shows a year in its 260-seat house.
 The full bar offers local brews, wine, and mixed drinks.

 History of the Acorn Theater

 Co-founded by Chicagoans, writer Kim Clark and manufacturing executive David Fink, in 2002, the Acorn Theater grew organically from Clark’s quest for a space to workshop his theater projects.
 When the dilapidated Featherbone Factory building became available they jumped on it, despite the leaky roof, collapsing floors, and rusted cars on the dirt road in front of the theater.